 Another very acute sign of pregnancy is the change in your breast size.
 With the estrogen levels increased, bigger, tender, sore and fuller breasts are signals of conception.
 This might occur a week before you miss your periods and might even last longer.
 The areolas around your nipples might turn darker and you might feel an itchy or a tingly feeling around your breasts prooving that these aren't one of those regular PMS symptoms!

 Before you miss your period, due to change in the hormones you might face severe mood swings accompanied with oodles of emotional outbursts.
 You might get angry, violent, anxious, irritated or sob for every other matter.
-This is mainly due to the neurotransmitters in your brain that is reacting to the hormonal changes.
+This is mainly due to the neurotransmitters in your brain that is reacting to the hormonal changes - another sign of pregnancy!

 Are you feeling a sudden dislike towards your favorite perfume or that aroma from a freshly brewed coffee?
-Chances are that these are initial symptoms of pregnancy.
+Chances are that these are initial pregnancy symptoms.
 Due to the change in the hormones when conceived, you might experience a lack of appetite, food aversions and develop a craving for certain food types within a week of conception.

 During a normal period cycle, the body temperature might rise and get back to the base temperature after the cycle is over.
 But in the case of ovulation, the body is gearing up to make space for a new life within and is constantly overworking to supply all that is needed.
 Hence there might be an increase in the body temperature soon after conception and before you miss your period.